Isolation exercises attract massive hate from the “functional” crowd, but in most cases, single joint movements are simply misunderstood.

-Well, the worth of isolation exercises is contained in the term – “isolation“.
-The main goal of isolated single joint movements is to work on a specific muscle directly.
-This is something that regular compound exercises do not allow.
+The value of isolation exercises is contained in the term – “isolation“.
+The main goal of single joint movements is to work on a specific muscle directly.
+This is a property that regular compound exercises do not hold due to their nature.

-For example, let’s say that you have weak biceps.
-While movements such as chin-ups and pull-ups obviously work the elbow flexors, adding biceps curls as additional assistance exercise for a couple of sets will work the weakness directly, without affecting other major muscle groups.
+Let’s say that you have weak biceps.
+Movements like chin-ups and pull-ups obviously work the elbow flexors, but biceps curls are more efficient and direct.
+They attack the weakness right away without affecting other muscle groups.

-Obviously, doing isolation exercises is much less stressful than performing heavy compound exercises.
-The stress and intensity of a heavy squat or deadlift cannot be replicated by something like calf raises or triceps pushdowns.
+Isolation exercises are less stressful than heavy compounds.
+The stress and intensity of a heavy squat cannot be replicated by something like calf raises or triceps pushdowns.
 Thus, there are more people doing the “easy” stuff.

-In simple terms – isolation exercises are often associated with people who are not willing to train hard enough and would rather mess around with pink dumbbells, cables and lateral raises.
-However, it’s not the fault of the actual exercises.
-The people who overdose on them and use them wrong are to blame.
+As a result, isolation exercises are often associated with individuals who are not willing to train hard.
+However, the actual exercises are fine.
+The people who overdose and use them inappropriately are to blame.

 2. Isolation exercises progress slowly and do not look “EPIC”.

-Adding 50 lbs to your biceps curls can take many years, if you are relatively strong.
-On the other hand, adding 50 lbs to your deadlift can happen much faster, sometimes in a few months.
-Deadlifting heavy also looks way more “alpha” than a boring bicep curl. session As a result not many people stick with isolation exercises long enough to get truly strong.
+Adding 50lbs to your biceps curls can take many years if you are relatively strong.
+On the other hand, adding 50lbs to your deadlift can happen much faster, sometimes in a few months.
+Additionally, deadlifting heavy looks way more “alpha” than a boring bicep curl.
+As a result, not many people stick with isolation exercises long enough to get truly strong.

-In general, most fitness gurus seem to despise isolation exercises.
-Phrases such as “biceps curls are for sissies” are often made by the hardcore lifting community.
+Phrases such as “biceps curls are for sissies” are common for the fitness community.

 Should I perform isolation exercises for high reps?

-It really depends on the exercise and why you are doing it.
-For example, performing heavy rotator cuff exercises seems like a bad move while heavy biceps curls could be fine.
-There is not a straight answer to this question.
-Your training goals and current situation will determine the proper course of action.
+It depends on the exercise and your goal.
+For example, performing heavy rotator cuff rotations is a bad move whereas heavy low rep biceps curls are fine.
+Your training goals and the nature of the exercise will determine the proper course of action.

-Is it true that doing isolation exercises will mess your recovery for the big compound movements?
+Is it true that isolation exercises interfere with compound movements?

-It’s possible, but only if you do an extremely high volume and too many exercises.
-If you keep everything in check, a couple sets of biceps curls will hardly destroy you before your next bench press session for example.
+It’s possible, but only if you do too much.
+A few sets of biceps curls will hardly destroy you before your next bench press session, for example.
 If you are following one of those simplistic 5×5 routines, don’t be afraid to do some isolation work, but don’t kill yourself.
-There is a threshold which should never be crossed.
+There is a threshold which should not be crossed.

-Can you give me an example of isolation exercises for my arms?
+Can you give me some isolation exercises for my arms?

 Here’s a question for the haters of isolation movements?